 However, Moberg (2012) further revised the tool with five constructs and 20 items with a 7-point Likert scale, ranging from Do not agree (=1) to Agree (=7) were selected with the reliability of the creativity (Cronbach’s ἀ .85), planning (Cronbach’s ἀ .71), marshaling (Cronbach’s ἀ .67), managing ambiguity (Cronbach’s ἀ .77), and financial literacy (Cronbach’s ἀ .85.
 In addition, convergent validity of all items had significant loading above .50 on their constructs, and discriminant validity correlated above .8.
 Moberg also reported that the new ESE scale demonstrated good discriminant and nomological validity.

-The revised ESE scale with neutral wording will be used to assess the entrepreneurial self-efficacy of the trained EDI trainee.
-Approval was obtained by email from the author, Kåre Moberg, kaare@ffefonden.dk, by e-mail, Department of Strategic Management and Globalization Copenhagen Business School, and The Danish Foundation for Entrepreneurship – Young Enterprise.
+Twenty items measuring five constructs from the revised ESE scale with neutral wording will be used to assess the entrepreneurial self-efficacy of the trained EDI trainee (see Appendix X).
+Approval was obtained by email from the author, Kåre Moberg, kaare@ffefonden.dk, by e-mail, Department of Strategic Management and Globalization Copenhagen Business School, and The Danish Foundation for Entrepreneurship – Young Enterprise (see Appendix X).

 Research Design